Skip to main content Skip to navigation

 Identity & Inclusive Care

 It’s also important to understand the differences between therapy and medical care.
 Mental health therapists can provide mental health therapy sessions (treatment) for neurodivergence through talk therapy and evidence-based modalities like CBT, DBT, ACT, EMDR, and IFS.
 This form of treatment can be highly effective in helping clients manage symptoms, regulate emotions, and build practical skills for daily life.
 However, therapists cannot prescribe medication.
-If a client is seeking medication, they will need a more formal evaluation by a psychologist and/or psychiatrist, or psychiatric nurse practitioner (PMHNP), who can create a treatment plan that includes medication management if appropriate.
+If a client is seeking medication, they will need a more formal evaluation by a psychologist/or psychiatrist, or psychiatric nurse practitioner (PMHNP), who can create a treatment plan that includes medication management, if appropriate.
 Some therapists may offer an initial assessment or an informational diagnosis, but clients seeking prescriptions are typically referred out for a full diagnostic evaluation.

 We Have Therapists Trained In This Area